 Private Attorneys General Act Law Experts in Los Angeles

-In California, employees have a right to report any workplace wage violation claims or workplace safety violation claims.
-Workplaces in Los Angeles have a responsibility to make sure that they provide a safe environment for employees, and that they do not violate any labor codes or tax laws.
+In California, employees have the right to report any workplace wage or workplace safety violation claims.
+Workplaces in Los Angeles have a responsibility to ensure that they provide a safe environment for employees and comply with all applicable labor codes and tax laws.

 $500,000